tc39/proposal-async-context/README.md

   });
 }
 ```

-At all six marked points, the "async context" is the same: we're in an "async
-context" originating from the `load` event on `window`.
-Note how `(3)` and
-`(4)` are outside the lexical context, but is still part of the same "async
-stack".
-And note how the promise chain does not suffice to capture this notion
-of async stack, as shown by `(6)`.

-## **Case 1**: Incomplete error stacks

 The code snippet above is simple and intuitive.
 However, if there is one or
 other step goes wrong -- not behaving as what we expect, it is hard to root